Allergies & Sensitivities

 Food allergies and sensitivities seem to be more and more common.
-There are theories that blame lack of diversity in our diet, low levels and poor diversity of good bacteria in our gut (microbiome) or GMOs, pesticides, heavy metals and other toxins.
-I suspect that there is an impact of all these factors, a cocktail of stresses that interacts with our own individual make up.
+There are theories that blame lack of diversity in our diet, low levels and poor diversity of good bacteria in our gut (microbiome) or GMOs, pesticides, heavy metals and the increasing electro-magnetic frequencies we are surrounded by.
+I suspect that there is an impact of all these factors, a cocktail of stresses that interact with our own individual make up.

 A good first step is to identify any foods you react to and avoid them for a time while you build your system back up to a robustness that can handle anything.
 Just avoiding foods long-term is not advisable as the list tends to increase, leading to a very limited diet that might not provide all the nutrition you need.
 Also when you do inevitably eat a problem food your system will likely produce a huge reaction.